What is the Recreation for Mental Health Training?

 The training is a 4 hour workshop.

-Who do I contact to learn when and where trainings are happening?
+Who do I contact to learn when, where and how to host a training?

 Contact Debbie Bauld, Project Manager